zhang5690889/simpleFaultTolerantDFS/README.md

 Minion: Lowest level of the system responsible for saving and retrieving data.

 Master: Manager of minions.
-It determines allocation scheme and operations on top of minions, such as checking minion
+It determines allocation scheme and APIs on top of minions, such as checking minion
         cluster status, and file replication status

 Replication scheme: